sap-tutorials/Tutorials/tutorials/abap-custom-ui-generate-tile/abap-custom-ui-generate-tile.md

 The creation of a new Tile will be explained with this tutorial.
 The adding of Business Catalogs to the Catalog Extension will be shown.

 ### You will learn
-You will learn how to generate a new Tile for a UI.
+You will learn how to make the Custom UI visible as Application in Fiori Launchpad.
 ### Time to Complete
 **15 Min**.